 Rotifers have played a critical role in fish hatchery success.
 The evolution of rotifer culture techniques, from phytoplankton-based systems to high-density continuous cultures, has significantly enhanced larval survival rates in hatcheries and allowed the commercial production of many different species that are farmed today.

-At Larvi 2024, Hatchery Feed & Management talked with Atsushi Hagiwara, Professor Emeritus at Nagasaki University and one of the major experts in rotifers, discussing the advances in rotifer culture and the path to sustainable fish hatcheries.
+At Larvi 2024, Hatchery Feed & Management talked with Atsushi Hagiwara, Professor Emeritus at Nagasaki University and one of the major experts in rotifers, about the advances in rotifer culture and the path to sustainable fish hatcheries.

 HFM: You've focused much of your research on rotifers and aquaculture, but how did it all start?
 How did you end up working with rotifers and aquaculture?